nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 - Words, phrases or expressions written in a different colour and being referred to elsewhere in the text
 - Text boxes with a certain background colour that explains the function of the box
-- Words or phrases written in a different font for some specific reason
+- Words or phrases typeset in a different font for a specific reason

 Note that these are only examples and other types of significant styling may occur.
 The [^global/class^] attributes must be placed in a [^span^] element wrapping the words or phrases in question, or in an already present element where that is applicable.
 Only `class` attributes defined by the Ordering Agency may be used.
 The [^html-global/style^] attribute is not allowed.
 The Suppliers must only apply styling classes when given specific instructions by the Ordering Agency.

 <div class="note" title="WCAG warning">

-Since the meaning conveyed through styling will not be accessible to all readers of the EPUB file, there may be a need for post production editing to ensure full WCAG compliance.
+Since the meaning conveyed through styling will not be accessible to all readers of the EPUB file, there may be a need for post-production editing to ensure full WCAG compliance.

 </div>

-## Special characters, punctuation, etc.
+## Special Characters and Punctuation
 ### Representation of characters
-If not requested otherwise by the Ordering Agency, Unicode characters should be represented by the correct Unicode character rather than an entity reference using e.g. decimal or hexadecimal notation.
+Unless otherwise requested by the Ordering Agency, Unicode characters should be represented by the correct Unicode character rather than an entity reference.
 An inverted question mark, used in for example Spanish, should be represented as `¿` rather than `&#191;`, `&#xbf;`, or similar.

 Note that entity reference coding of special characters may be requested on a per-production or per-Ordering Agency basis.

-### Character accuracy
+### Character Accuracy
 Unicode character accuracy for special characters, e.g. phonetic characters, is vital for a correct representation of the source material.
-A visual likeness to the characters used in the printed source material is not enough, as the characters may be used by assistive technology to present text information to the user, or being used in various conversions to other types of end-user formats.
-If there is a Unicode representation for any character or symbol used in an inline context this should be used, rather than capturing the symbol as an image.
+A visual resemblance to the characters used in the printed source material is not enough, as the characters may be used by assistive technology to present text information to the user, or being used in various conversions to other formats.
+If there is a Unicode representation for any character or symbol this should be used, rather than capturing the symbol as an image.
 Emojis are an example of where it is important to use the Unicode representation instead of capturing them as images.

 The following resources could be valuable for verifying commonly used special characters: